OpTic Chicago

 OpTic Chicago (formerly the Chicago Huntsmen) was an American professional Call of Duty League (CDL) esports team based in Chicago, Illinois.
-OpTic Chicago was owned by NRG Esports owned and ran by Co-CEO's Andy Miller & OpTic Gaming owner Hector “H3CZ” Rodriguez.
+OpTic Chicago was owned by NRG Esports owned and run by Co-CEO's Andy Miller & OpTic Gaming owner Hector “H3CZ” Rodriguez.

 History

 Chicago Huntsmen (2019–2020 season)

 NRG announced that it had bought the Chicago slot in the Call of Duty League (CDL) on September 13, 2019, two days later Hector "H3CZ" Rodriguez joined from OpTic Gaming as the CEO and co-owner of the team.
 On October 24, 2019, the 5 man starting roster was announced, including the stars of the former OpTic roster, Seth "Scump" Abner and Matthew "FormaL" Piper.
 They were joined by recent World Champion Alec "Arcitys" Sanderson.
 Dylan "Envoy" Hannon and Pierce "Gunless" Hillman rounded off the 5-man starting roster.
 Marcus "MBoZe" Blanks and Jordon "General" General were named as substitutes with Troy "Sender" Michaels being named Head Coach.

 In 2020, the Huntsmen announced sponsorship deals with Crep Protect, that will see the launch of a line of co-branded products between the team & sponsor as well as promotional content, and Zippo.
 The team was supposed to host their first Home Series of the 2020 CDL season on April 4 at Wintrust Arena, but due to the COVID-19 pandemic the event along with the league was moved online.
 The Huntsmen ended up coming in third-fourth, as the Dallas Empire won the Home Series.

 In the inaugural CDL season, the Huntsmen finished the regular season with a record of 24-11 and placed third at CoD Champs.
 The Huntsmen won the London Home Series after defeating the Dallas Empire 3–0.
 The Huntsmen also won the Seattle Home Series, their first event with Preston "Prestinni" Sanderson (the twin brother of Arcitys) after Gunless was dropped to the substitutes.